 Gout is a common, painful form of arthritis.
 It causes swollen, red, hot and stiff joints.

 Often, gout first attacks your big toe.
-It can also attack ankles, heels, knees, wrists, fingers, and elbows.
+It can also attack ankles, heels, knees, wrists, fingers and elbows.
 At first, gout attacks usually get better in days.
-Eventually, attacks last longer and happen more often.
+Eventually, attacks last longer and happen more frequently.

 You are more likely to get gout if you